gjanco/mezmo-dd-marketplace/o365/README.md

 	3.2.
 Configure the DatadogIntegration application API permissions.

 	- Select `Add a permission`, `Microsoft Graph`, and then `Application Permissions`.
 Add the following permissions:

 		- Reports.Read.All
+		- ServiceHealth.Read.All
+		- ServiceMessage.Read.All

 	- Select `Add a permission`, `Office 365 Management APIs`, and then `Application Permissions`.
 Add the following permissions:

 		- ActivityFeed.Read
 		- ActivityFeed.ReadDlp
 		- ServiceHealth.Read

 	- Select `Add a permission`, `Microsoft Graph`, and then `Delegated Permissions`.
 Add the following permissions:

+		- email
+		- openid
+		- profile
-	  - AllSites.Read
+		- offline_access
 		- Calendars.ReadWrite
 		- Channel.ReadBasic.All
 		- ChannelMessage.Send
-		- email
 		- Files.ReadWrite
-		- offline_access
-		- openid
-		- profile
+		- Sites.Read.All
 		- Team.ReadBasic.All

 	- Select `Grant Admin Consent for {Organization}` to give consent to the app registration to consume the configured API permissions.

 	3.3.
 From the app registration `Overview`, add the `Application (client) ID` and `Directory (tenant) ID` values to the `o365.d/o365.yaml` file as `client_id` and `tenant_id`, respectively.

 	3.4.
 Select `Certificates & secrets` and `New client secret`.
-It's recommended to use `Never` for expiration unless you are actively managing the secret for your agent installation.
 Copy the client secret value promptly from the Microsoft Azure UI as the secret will be masked after a short period of time.

 	3.5.
 Add the generated `client_secret` value to the `o365.d/o365.yaml` file.